 Arizona knows how to celebrate Turkey Day in style.
 There’s no shortage of festive fun to be had, from grand parades, to spirited turkey trots, to heated college football rivalry games.
-Here’s how to have the quintessential Thanksgiving in Arizona!
+Here’s our top 9 must have's for the quintessential guide to Thanksgiving in Arizona!

 Thanksgiving weekend is filled with wonderful traditions.
 If Thanksgiving Day is the entrée, Drinksgiving is the appetizer.
 Drinksgiving, or more commonly known as Thanksgiving Eve, is one of the busiest bar nights of the year.
 You can get in on the fun whether you’re young, old, or a bored adult returning to your hometown.
 Kick start your weekend with a trip to Coach House.
 This dive bar has been a Scottsdale staple since 1959.
 Though it’s located near Old Town’s ritzy bar scene, Coach House is known for cheap drinks and down-to-earth vibe.
 It’s also decked out in an epic Christmas light display every holiday season.
 Looking to head back for round two on Thanksgiving night?
 Coach House is open 365 days per year.